LiamCPinchbeck/liamcpinchbeck.github.io/_posts/2025-02-04-MCMC-diagnostics.md

 <!-- *Insert summary table here with each diagnostic and what it can show you* -->

 And one final note.
 I've tried to show that all of these methods are incomplete, they show you some things but not others per se.
 So, when doing any kind of diagnostics, more is better.
 This includes diagnostics but also just the number of samples.
 If you are unsure of whether a sampler has converged, just run it for longer if you can.
+And a particular key note, I haven't coverged the most common metric the [Gelman-Rubin statistic](https://en.wikipedia.org/wiki/Gelman-Rubin_statistic) simply because I didn't have enough time while writing this.

+And keep in mind that even if you do all this is doesn't mean that your MCMC has 100% converged to the right answer, just that it hasn't converged to the wrong answers that would show up in these kind of plots.

 ## Next Steps

-Next I'll try and detail some more commonly used MCMC methods starting with [Hamiltonian Monte Carlo](https://en.wikipedia.org/wiki/Hamiltonian_Monte_Carlo) then [Gibbs Sampling](https://en.wikipedia.org/wiki/Gibbs_sampling), [Metropolis-Adjusted Langevin Algorithm](https://en.wikipedia.org/wiki/Metropolis-adjusted_Langevin_algorithm) then finally [Slice Sampling](https://en.wikipedia.org/wiki/Slice_sampling).
+In the future I'll try and detail some more commonly used "pure" MCMC methods including [Hamiltonian Monte Carlo](https://en.wikipedia.org/wiki/Hamiltonian_Monte_Carlo), [Gibbs Sampling](https://en.wikipedia.org/wiki/Gibbs_sampling), [Metropolis-Adjusted Langevin Algorithm](https://en.wikipedia.org/wiki/Metropolis-adjusted_Langevin_algorithm) and [Slice Sampling](https://en.wikipedia.org/wiki/Slice_sampling).

-## TBD
-- Gelman-Rubin Diagnostic
-- MSE
+Future Me Note (07/10/2025): I in fact likely will not get to many of these within the forseeable future due to my work in [Variational Inference](https://liamcpinchbeck.github.io/posts/2025/05/2025-05-10-variational-inference/) methods of which I have quite a few posts on now.